Gabonica/enthPhp8/Old Readmes/Erin README.md

-# Enthusiast for PHP8 [Karin's Fork]
+# Enthusiast for PHP8 [Erin's Fork]
-This is my attempt at modding Enth for PHP 8.2.
+This is the main repo for Enthusiast 1.1 for PHP8.

+UPDATE 2/15/24- NO LONGER SUPPORTED BY ME.
+If anyone wants to take it over that's fine, go ahead and fork it.
+I don't have the time or energy to support this.
+I thought I would but I do not.

 ## Credits
 The original author is [Angela Sabas](http://scripts.indisguise.org/).
 Angela's ReadMe can be found [here](https://github.com/DudeThatsErin/enth/blob/main/Old%20Readmes/Angela%20README.md).

 [Lysianthus](https://github.com/Lysianthus/enthusiast) also contributed.

-The next previous author is [Ekaterina](https://scripts.robotess.net/).
+The previous author is [Ekaterina](https://scripts.robotess.net/).
 Ekaterina's ReadMe can be found [here](https://github.com/DudeThatsErin/enth/blob/main/Old%20Readmes/Ekaterina%20README.md).

 *Note: Ekaterina's version is not recommended for new installations.
-Erin's/mine **can** be used for new installations.*
+Mine **can** be used for new installations.*

-Previous author is [Erin](https://github.com/DudeThatsErin).
-Erin's ReadMe can be found [here](https://github.com/Gabonica/enthPhp8/tree/main/Old%20Readmes/Erin%20README.md).

 # Installation Instructions